-The Sun Ray Connector for Windows OS offers easy to manage connections from Sun Ray DTUs to user sessions running on Microsoft Windows Terminal Servers.
+The Sun Ray Connector for Windows Operating Systems manages connections from Sun Ray DTUs to user sessions running on Microsoft Windows Terminal Servers, including enhancements for improved video playback.
+It is described in the Sun Ray Connector for Windows Operating Systems 2.1 Installation and Administration Guide.